adamsilver/maintainablecss.com-jekyll/_chapters/11-faqs.md

 	}

 There is nothing wrong with having a module within a module.
 You just have to be careful with the latter approach, because once you edit a style it propagates everywhere, and this can be problematic due to unexpected regression.-->

-## Isn't this the same as Methodology X?

-MaintainableCSS has evolved over many years, and has been influenced by many people.
-It shares a lot of similarities with BEM and ECSS.
-If you're using something that works for you, feel free to stick with it.
-MaintainableCSS will be right here as and when you need it :)